Fall asleep & sleep well to a deep voice newscaster

 Details

 Healthcare providers recommend Deeply Unimportant to patients struggling with insomnia, OCD, and executive dysfunction.
-The technique is based on cognitive shuffling, developed by Dr. Luc Beaudoin at Simon Fraser University — a research-based, non-pharmacological sleep protocol that quiets mental looping and racing thoughts.
+The technique is based on cognitive shuffling, developed by Dr. Luc Beaudoin at Simon Fraser University, a research-based, non-pharmacological sleep aid and sleep ASMR protocol that quiets mind racing and racing thoughts.
+It's an alternative to CBT therapy for those who need structure to drift off.

 Free episodes are ad-supported.
-Subscribers get ad-free, loopable, and eight-hour editions that work offline — so you never wake up to a silent room.
-And bonus content.
+Subscribers get ad-free, loopable, and eight-hour editions that work offline — a sleeping aid that runs all night.

-If other sleep aids, sleep stories, or ASMR for sleep haven't worked for you, try this.
+If other sleep aids, bedtime stories, or ASMR for sleep haven't worked for you, try this.
 It's boring.
 That's the point.

-Search terms that bring people here: boring podcast to fall asleep, can't sleep podcast, boring voice ASMR, ASMR sleep, deep voice ASMR, sleep well podcast, sleep aid podcast, help me sleep, insomnia podcast, ADHD sleep, OCD sleep, anxiety sleep, cognitive shuffle.
+Search terms that bring people here: boring podcast to fall asleep, can't sleep podcast, boring voice ASMR, ASMR sleep, deep voice ASMR, sleep well podcast, sleep aid podcast, help me sleep, insomnia podcast, ADHD sleep, OCD sleep, anxiety sleep, cognitive shuffle, bedtime story alternative.